 During the migraine attack, you experience throbbing pain on one or both sides of the head.
 You may also feel lightheaded and be sensitive to light, sound and certain smells.
 After a headache passes, there’s a postdrome phase that leaves you weak, feeling confused and perhaps dizzy and unable to do anything but sleep for hours.

-Migraines are poorly understood by medical science, but the cause may be a combination of genetics and environmental factors.
+Migraines are poorly understood by medical science, but the cause may be a combination of genetics and environmental factors, and neurological deficits.
 Beyond that, there are a number of theories about what’s going on in the brain before and after an attack such as hormone fluctuations or changes in neurotransmitter levels.
 What we do know is there are triggers and other factors that put you at risk.
 One of the biggest is stress.
 Other considerations include:

 Generally speaking, if there’s a history of migraines in your family, you are at risk.